 Lymington Yacht Haven is the first marina that comes into sight as you make your way up the Lymington River.
-The Yacht Haven offers 24-hour security, on-the-water fuel 24/7 (except Christmas Day), showers, Wi-Fi, and a bar and restaurant with panoramic views across the Solent to the Isle of Wight.
+The Yacht Haven offers 24/7 service, on-the-water fuel, luxury showers, complimentary Wi-Fi, and a stunning bar and restaurant with panoramic views across the Solent to the Isle of Wight.

 Berthon Lymington Marina

 Berthon Lymington Marina is located on the western bank of Lymington River and a quiet 10 minute stroll into the beautiful Georgian town where cafes, restaurants and local shops can be found.
 A 10 minute motor from the open waters of the Solent and one of the longest established marinas in the UK, Lymington Marina offers 300 deep water, well-protected berths for yachts up to 45m (150ft) LOA.

 Full marina facilities are available, including acclaimed luxury washrooms with under floor and shower seat heating, and a concierge service from Berthon’s friendly Dockmasters.
 The onsite boatyard caters for all aspects of boat maintenance from engineering, to painting in state of the art purpose built sheds.
 Whether just visiting or an annual berth, you will be sure to receive the warmest of welcomes.

 Please note, this information is to be used as a guide only and not for navigation